A Flute Just For You

 Please specify as much details as you know for you custom made Native American Style Flute so that we can provide an accurate a quote as possible.

-Please note our workshop is super full at the moment – the wait time for a custom made flute is 4 to 6 months depending on the complexity of the flute you want.
+Please note our workshop is super full at the moment – the wait time for a custom made flute is 2-3 months depending on the complexity of the flute you want.
 A deposit will lock your flute into the workshop queue, with final payment to be made on completion of your flute.
 Payment by instalments can be made over the duration of your flute being made if this is preferable.

 We will do our best to respond to your enquiry within a week.
 We look forward to hearing from you.